DV

 What is the difference between FDVV and VYM?

-FDVV (Fidelity High Dividend ETF) tracks Fidelity High Dividend Index with a dividend income strategy, while VYM (Vanguard High Dividend Yield Index Fund ETF Shares) tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
+FDVV (Fidelity High Dividend ETF) tracks Fidelity High Dividend Index with a dividend income approach, while VYM (Vanguard High Dividend Yield Index Fund ETF Shares) tracks Basket (Vanguard High Dividend Yield ETF holdings) with an index approach.
 They are issued by Fidelity Investments and Vanguard respectively.

 Can I hold both FDVV and VYM?